 Stormr is another brand of outerwear that's built for form as well as function.
 These products are as stretchy form-fitting and stylish as they are functional and durable.

 In addition to the materials being as flexible as other top name brands, the thin layers of neoprene and fleece create additional warmth along with its weather barrier.
 Stormr products are also backed by a one year warranty.

 Outdoor writer Renee Johnson favors the Stormr brand for its function, durability, afforability, reliability, and style.
 "I love the comfort and rain protection I get from Stormr," she said.
 "I stay warmer and drier in their gear than other very popular brands.
 The Fusion line is breathable and the Prime, Stryker, and Typhoon offer warmth and protection from the rain, not to mention they look good too."

 One thing that sets this raingear apart from the others is the material.
 Instead of neoprene or rubber, Cabela's Guidewear is mainly made with GoreTex, which is a much more durable and breathable fabric that will wick sweat.

-It does, however, require some additional care to maintain its water repelling properties, but it's durable and easy to do with proper care.
+It does, however, require some additional care to maintain its durable water repellent properties, but it's easy to do with proper care.
 Available in insulated and non-insulated models, you can effectively layer for comfort.

 Angler Josh Hopkins of Monroe, Oregon wears his Cabela's Guidewear rain gear while trolling for kokanee and salmon.
 "GorTex keeps me dry and I don't get damp from sweat.
 The Guidewear has Ample pockets, and care is straightforward.
 I use nikwax techwash and wash in waterproofer, which keeps the fabric 100% effective.
 I've put 3 years on mine without an issue needing addressed or repaired."